 Frame1.Enabled = False

-• After the date appears on TextBox1, Frame1 is disabled so that the date can’t be changed.
+- After displaying the date in TextBox1, Frame1 is disabled to prevent the date from being changed.

 TextBox2.Text = "Current Date Updated"